gotthardp/lorawan-server/README.md

 You can administrate and manage the server via a set of web-pages or via a REST API as described in the [Administration Guide](doc/Administration.md).

+Use the `dbexport` script to backup your list of users, gateways, devices and links.
+This will create several `db*.json` files.
+Use the `dbimport` script to write these files back to the server database.

+The database is stored in the `Mnesia.lorawan@localhost` directory.
+To upgrade the database structure or recover from database errors you should do `dbexport`, then shutdown the server, update the server binaries, delete the Mnesia directory, start the server and do `dbimport`.

 ### Integration

 You can integrate lorawan-server with external applications using the WebSocket